SSWConsulting/SSW.Rules.Content/rules/do-you-take-advantage-of-business-rewards-programs/rule.md

 Not all travellers will have a frequent flyer membership, but for those that do, the Qantas Business Rewards Program is well worth taking advantage of.

+It's always worth doing some research to see what each airline offers and take advantages of the additonal points.
+Other airlines we know who do this include, Virgin, British Airways, Air New Zealand etc...

 <!--endintro-->